sharjeelyunus/Google-Maps-Store-Locator/README.md

 Google Maps Store Locator App via JavaScript (Challenge).
 - Helps to Locate Stores on Map.

-## Plan Of Action
+## Plan Of Action [Part - 1]

 - ✔ Create Wireframe
 - ✔ Setup base HTML Structure
 - ✔ Import Google Map intpo the window
 - ✔ Add the text store locator
 - ✔ Add input box
 - ✔ Add Store List Container

-- 🛠 Add Individual Store Container
+- ✔ Add Individual Store Container
+- ✔ Style the individual store item in the Stores list
+- 🛠 Show all the stores in the stores list based on real world data
+- 🛠 Show the marker based on real world store data
+- 🛠 MAYBE: Show the info window when you click on the individual store
+- 🛠 MAYBE: Add a beautiful transition on the hover of the individual store